Prime-Holding/rx_bloc/examples/reminders/app_spec.md

   - User can see a counter of the incomplete reminders and a counter for the complete reminders.
   - Bellow the counters the user sees an "Overdue" list of only incomplete reminders.
   - When the page is loaded for the first time the length of the fetched list is up to 5 reminders, sorted by due date in descending order.
 The start date is 10 days subtracted from today and the end date is today.
-  - When a reminder id on the Dashboard page and is marked as complete, regardless from which page, it is removed from the Dashboard page.
+  - When a reminder is on the Dashboard page and it is marked as complete, regardless from which page, it is removed from the Dashboard page.
+Its color on the Reminders page is changed to grey.

 ### Pull To Refresh Dashboard List Page